ace1122sp/REST-API-with-Mongoose/README.md

 mongod
 ```

 ### Now, you are ready to test the project.
-In one terminal, go to your project root folder and then:
+In a terminal, go to your project root folder and then:
 ```
 node server.js
 ```